Your Transfer Journey

 Check out Let's Transfer With Lakesha!

-• Take a PSCN course on career exploration, education planning, self-development, PSCN 18 or sharpening yourself as a successful student
+• Enroll in a PSCN course taught by Chabot Counselors on career exploration, education planning, self-development, or sharpening yourself as a successful student.

 • Take an introductory course in your possible major.